-Hiatus hernia is generally diagnosed when doctors perform a barium X-ray or endoscopy.
+Hiatus hernia is most commonly diagnosed when doctors do an endoscopy to investigate reflux, or when a barium X-ray has been performed.
+The hiatus hernia can show up as a bulge that is positioned between the oesophagus and your stomach.
 Large hiatus hernias can be observed on plain chest X-rays.

 A barium swallow test or barium meal is a test in which you will be asked to drink a chalky liquid containing barium that helps your internal organs show up more clearly on X-ray pictures.
 The barium will outline your gullet, stomach and upper part of your small intestine.
 This test may help your doctor see whether you have a hiatus hernia.

-A hiatus hernia, particularly a small one of the sliding type, is generally a common condition that does not cause many symptoms or problems and your doctor will be able to advise you on the best way to avoid complications.
-This type of hiatus hernia does not usually cause obstruction or strangulation so surgery is very rarely required.
+A hiatus hernia, particularly a small one of the sliding type, is a common condition that does not usually cause many symptoms or problems.

-If your hernia is causing symptoms of gastro-oesophageal reflux, your doctor may direct treatment at solving the symptoms of your reflux.
-They may recommend you try self-care measures that can help reduce discomfort or pain.
-These will probably include changes to your lifestyle or diet including weight reduction if you are overweight.
-If these don’t help, however, your doctor may advise medication as the next step.
+Self-care measures that can help reduce heartburn discomfort or pain include changes to your lifestyle or diet including weight reduction if you are overweight.
+If self-care measures for reflux don’t help, your doctor may advise medication as the next step.